north-road/QCity/docs/src/user_guide/tools.md

 > For more information on using snapping within QGIS, please see the [QGIS documentation](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html#snapping-and-digitizing-options).

-### Creating a new Building Level - Advanced Digitizing
+### Creating a new Building Level with Advanced Digitizing

 When digitizing building levels you may wish to digitize with specific measurements and angles in order to create polygons with accurate setbacks and lengths.
 In order to digitize with this level of accuracy, you will need to use the QGIS Advanced Digitizing Tools.